 Likely Effective for

 - Mental alertness.
 Drinking coffee and other beverages that contain caffeine throughout the day seems to increase alertness and clear thinking.
 Caffeine can also improve alertness after sleep deprivation.
-Combining caffeine with glucose as an "energy drink" seems to improve mental performance better than either caffeine or glucose alone.
+Even one drink of coffee can reduce fatigue and increase alertness.

 Possibly Effective for

-- Preventing dizziness in older people caused by low blood pressure after eating a meal (postprandial hypotension).
+- Low blood pressure.
 Drinking caffeinated beverages like coffee seems to increase blood pressure in elderly people who experience dizziness after meals due to low blood pressure.

 Possibly Ineffective for